Learn What is Localization Testing and Internationalization Testing:

 - Maximum size of nchar and nvarchar is 4000 but for char and varchar is 8000

 Working with N-prefix data types is same as regular ones.
 Care must be taken during database migration.
-Proper data types should be mapped during migration or data will get lost.
+Proper data types should be mapped to migration or data will get lost.

 Benefits of Internationalization Testing

 - International visibility to the product